 What’s the cost of a WordPress website with more features?

-If you want to go all-guns-blazing from the very start, you need to be financially prepared.
+If you want to go all-guns-blazing from the very start, you need to be financially prepared for the WordPress website cost.
 The custom theme alone could set you back anything between $1,000 and $10,000.
 If you really want to add more features and plugins, you could be looking at tens of thousands of dollars for the development work alone.

 What’s the cost of building a small business website with WordPress?